 Impact Mitigation Measure Timing Frequency Responsible Entity shall be implemented.
 Adverse impacts to significant paleontological resources shall be mitigated, which may include monitoring, data recovery and analysis, a final report, and the curation of all fossil material to a paleontological repository, museum, or academic institution, as appropriate.
 Upon completion of Project ground-disturbing activities, a report documenting methods, findings, and recommendations shall be prepared and submitted to the paleontological repository.
-Noise NOISE-1 Provide temporary construction noise barriers, blocking the line-of-sight from noisy activities to noise-sensitive receivers; provide walled enclosures or mass-loaded vinyl curtains around noisy equipment or activities; and/or wrap noisy equipment with mass-loaded vinyl as feasible; Utilize quiet and properly functioning equipment that is maintained in a state of good repair and fitted with silencers or mufflers that provide the same or better noise reduction than original equipment; Plan truck routes and loading activities away from noise-sensitive receivers.
-To comply with the Alameda County noise ordinance, construction should not take place between 7:00 pm and 7:00 am on Mondays through Fridays, or between 5:00 pm and 8:00 am on Saturdays and Sundays.
-Planting, Irrigation, and Trail Repair phase: Utilize a non-vibratory roller in place of a vibratory roller.
-During construction Daily Contractor
+Noise NOISE-1 NOISE-1: General Noise Mitigation Measures During construction Daily Contractor Provide temporary construction noise barriers, blocking the line-of-sight from noisy activities to noise-sensitive receivers; provide walled enclosures or mass-loaded vinyl curtains around noisy equipment or activities; and/or wrap noisy equipment with mass-loaded vinyl as feasible; Utilize quiet and properly functioning equipment that is maintained in a state of good repair and fitted with silencers or mufflers that provide the same or better noise reduction than original equipment manufacturer (OEM) equipment; Plan truck routes and loading activities away from noise-sensitive receivers.
+To comply with the Alameda County noise-ordinance, construction should not take place-between 7:00 pm and 7:00 am on Mondays-through Fridays, or between 5:00 pm and 8:00 am on Saturdays and Sundays.
+Construction activities, including the idling, maintenance, and warming up of equipment, shall be limited to Monday through Friday, and non-City holidays, between the hours of 7:30 a.m. and 6:00 p.m. except as otherwise approved by the City Engineer.
+Extended hours or Saturday work will be considered by the City Engineer on a case-by-case basis.
+Note that the construction hours of operation within the the construction hours of operation within the public right-of-way are more restrictive.
+Planting, Irrigation, and Trail Repair phase: Utilize a A non-vibratory roller shall be utilized in place of a vibratory roller.

-Impact Mitigation Measure Timing Frequency Responsible Entity Remaining phases: Bulldozers and loaded trucks should have limited use within 15 feet of nearby structures.
-If this is not reasonably achievable, vibration monitoring is recommended at 6450 Dougherty Road (South), a residence located on Hickory Lane adjacent to the site, and a residence located on Spruce Lane adjacent to the site.
-Contractor should work with occupants / owners to keep construction to times that will minimize disturbance.
-Wildfire FIRE-1 FIRE-1: Fire Safety Practices Zone 7 shall require the construction contractor to ensure that the following fire safety construction practices are implemented: • Earthmoving and portable equipment with internal combustion engines shall be equipped with a spark arrestor to reduce the potential for igniting a wildland fire; • Appropriate fire suppression equipment shall be maintained at the construction site; • Flammable materials shall be removed to a distance of 10 feet from any equipment that could produce a spark, fire, or flame; and • Construction personnel shall be trained in fire safe work practices, use of fire suppression equipment, and procedures to follow in the event of a fire.
-During construction Daily Contractor
+Impact Mitigation Measure Timing Frequency Responsible Entity Remaining phases: Bulldozers and loaded trucks should shall have limited use within 15 feet of nearby structures.
+If this is not reasonably achievable, vibration monitoring is-recommended shall be conducted at 6450 Dougherty Road (South), a residence located on Hickory Lane adjacent to the site, and a residence located on Spruce Lane adjacent to the site.
+Contractor should shall work with occupants / owners to keep construction to times that will minimize disturbance.
+Wildfire FIRE-1 FIRE-1: Fire Safety Practices Zone 7 shall require the construction contractor to ensure that the following fire safety construction practices are implemented: Earthmoving and portable equipment with internal combustion engines shall be equipped with a spark arrestor to reduce the potential for igniting a wildland fire; Appropriate fire suppression equipment shall be maintained at the construction site; Flammable materials shall be removed to a distance of 10 feet from any equipment that could produce a spark, fire, or flame; and Construction personnel shall be trained in fire safe work practices, use of fire suppression equipment, and procedures to follow in the event of a During construction Daily Contractor